-Climate finance in developing countries remains heavily concentrated in a few large economies (high confidence), with Brazil, India, China and South Africa accounting for 25% to 43% depending on the year, a share similar to that represented by developed countries.
-Least-developed countries (LDCs), on the other hand, continue to represent less than 5% year-on-year (BNEF 2019; Buchner et al. 2019)
+Climate finance in developing countries remains heavily concentrated in a few large economies (high confidence), with Brazil, India, China and South Africa accounting for around one-quarter to more than a third depending on the year, a share similar to that represented by developed countries.
+Least-developed countries (LDCs), on the other hand, continue to represent less than 5% year-on-year (medium confidence) (BNEF 2019; Buchner et al. 2019).
+Further, the relatively modest growth of climate finance in developed countries is a matter of concern given that economic circumstances are, in most cases, relatively more amenable to greater financing, savings and affordability than in developing countries.